steam0/pact-guide/README.md

 Writing and executing system tests are very costly to implement and run, and will often be neglected and completely ignored.

+- Bar graph containing two bars: cost, confidence

 ## Consumer Driven Contracts

-Knowing a little bit about testing show that the only type of test that is low cost to write and run are _unit tests_ and _mocked integration tests_.
+Knowing a little bit about testing bring to light a big problem with testing software: The only types of tests that are low cost to write and run are _unit tests_ and _mocked integration tests_.
 Developers often forget or avoid implementing good integration or system tests because of the cost which then removes the confidence these tests provide.
 There is also an important problem with using mocked integration tests as a cost effective option.
 If and when a service changes its interface, the mocked integration test on the consumer side will fail to detect these changes and the consumer application will crash even while having green builds.
-This is where Consumer Driven Contracts might help during development.
+Consumer Driven Contracts provides a solution to this exact problem.

 CDC is a testing paradigm which let consumers of a service define a contract that the service can validate against.
-These tests are an alternative to the traditional integration test, but are located on the service provider side.
+These tests are an alternative to the traditional integration test, but are executed on both the consumer and the service provider application.

-## Pacts

 When an application is consuming an external service, the application becomes a _consumer_ of that service.
 The external service is now a _provider_ of services to this consumer.
 The consumer is calling different endpoints on the external service and is writing integration tests based on the response.

-By using CDC the consumer is able to write a contract to the provider by creating a _Pact_.
-A pact is an integration test written by the consumer, that the provider will run before building(or deploying) a new version of the application.

 ## APIs are contracts